project-meucci/thimm.github.io/docs/The Regenerative Agroforestry Podcast/29-how-trees-can-increase-livestocks-welfare-and-productivity-with-lindsay-whistance.md

 ---
-title: #29 How trees can increase livestock's welfare and productivity with Lindsay Whistance
+title: 29 How Trees Can Increase Livestocks Welfare And Productivity With Lindsay Whistance
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### The Regenerative Agroforestry Podcast  (2021-10-05)